 “The social structure on the European continent still bore an aristocratic imprint, the legacy of an era when, because land was virtually the sole source of wealth, those who owned it assumed all rights over those who worked it… Almost the whole population was lumped into a ‘third order’, called in France the Third Estate.
 Aristocratic prerogatives condemned this order to remain eternally in its original state of inferiority.
 [But] throughout … France, this ordering of society was challenged by a long-term change which increased the importance of mobile wealth and the bourgeoisie, and highlighted the leading role of productive labour, inventive intelligence and scientific knowledge.”

 1. The Third Estate contained around 27 million people or 98 per cent of the nation.
 This included every French person who did not have a noble title or was not ordained in the church.

 2. The rural peasantry made up the largest portion of the Third Estate.
 Most peasants worked the land as feudal tenants or sharecroppers and were required to pay a range of taxes, tithes and feudal dues.

-3. A much smaller section of the Third Estate were skilled and unskilled urban workers, who lived in cities like Paris.
+3. A much smaller section of the Third Estate were skilled and unskilled urban workers, living in cities like Paris.
 They were poorly paid, lived in difficult conditions and were pressured by rising food prices.

-4. At the pinnacle of the Third Estate were the bourgeoisie: successful business owners who ranged from the comfortable middle class to extremely wealthy merchants and landowners.
+4. At the pinnacle of the Third Estate was the bourgeoisie: successful business owners who ranged from the comfortable middle class to extremely wealthy merchants and landowners.